NewAmazingPVP/AutoUpdateViaVersion/README.md

 AutoUpdateViaVersion does not require any configuration or setup.
 Once installed, it will automatically update ViaVersion to the most recent successful build whenever the server starts.

 # Note
 Please be aware that this plugin currently needs the server to be started twice—once to install the plugin and again to actually load it.
-I am, however, working on a different approach to enable the plugin to install and function with just one server restart.
+I did, however, find a solution to this but it will take me sometime before releasing the fixed release sorry.

 # License
 AutoUpdateViaVersion is released under the MIT License.
 See the LICENSE file for more information.